Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

 Let your health care provider know if your regimen is too complicated to follow.
 Your health care provider may simplify your regimen by including fewer HIV medicines or by reducing the number of times a day you need to take your HIV medicines.

 Discuss any issues that are causing you to skip medicines.
-Your health care provider can recommend resources to help you deal with the issues.
+Your health care provider can recommend resources to help you deal with these issues.

 This fact sheet is based on information from the following sources: